ucb-datalab/ucb-datalab.github.io/index.md

 -->

 <div class="alert alert-info" role="alert">
- All timely announcements will be made via <b>Piazza</b>.
-Please be sure you are <a href="https://piazza.com/berkeley/spring2021/ay128256/home" alt="Piazza Homepage">signed up</a> for the class on Piazza.
+ All timely announcements will be made via <b>Ed Discussion</b>.
+Please be sure you are <a href="https://edstem.org/us/courses/25141/discussion/" alt="Ed Discussion">signed up</a>.
 </div>